Please fill the form below.

 While creating an Android app that has various dynamic components, you may be dealing with various issues when communicating with each other.
 EventBus is probably the best library that was principally made to take care of this issue utilizing the publisher/subscriber design.

-This android framework and library has worked on and simplified the communication between parts, decouple, event senders, and collectors.
+This Android framework and library has worked on and simplified the communication between parts, decouples, event senders, and collectors.
 Additionally, performs well with Activities, Fragments, and background threads.
 Every one of the various classes that are associated with this library are totally decoupled from one another, prompting code that is less complex and easier to keep up and troubleshoot.

 In addition, it has some high level advanced features like delivery threads and subscriber needs.
 It avoids complex and error-prone dependencies and life cycle issues.